mgajda/less-arbitrary/prezi.md

   Property testing is the cheapest and most precise way of building up a test suite for your program.
   Especially if the datatypes enjoy nice mathematical laws.
   But it is also the easiest way to make it run for an unreasonably long time.
-  We prove connection between deeply recursive data structures, and epidemic growth rate, and show how to fix the problem, and make Arbitrary instances run in linear time with respect to assumed test size.
+  We show a simple way to add state to generators, and simultaneously make them run in an expected linear time.

+  The method has a bonus of detecting non-terminating example generation loops, and reporting them.
-date:   2020-09-03
+date:   2021-09-03
 link: "https://gitlab.com/migamake/philosophy-articles/towards-better-union"
 bibliography:
   - multicloud-binding.bib